Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

-Fortunately for you, we’ve put collectively a listing of a few of the finest titles on NOW TV, which has develop into the de facto UK residence of HBO juggernauts like Recreation of Thrones, Watchmen and Succession.
+Nicole Kidman and Hugh Grant’s slick crime drama The Undoing is the most recent collection to change into accessible to stream, gripping viewers with its darkish and suspenseful homicide thriller.

-The platform additionally boasts a variety of Sky originals, from Maisie Williams’ Two Weeks to Stay, to jet-setting drama Riviera, which is about to enter its third collection.
+However NOW TV additionally enjoys the advantages of being the unique streaming residence of unique Sky dramas, such because the gritty smash-hit Gangs of London and Billie Piper’s triumphant collection I Hate Suzie.

-Right here’s all the pieces you want to find out about the most effective shows on NOW TV for the time being – so begin scrolling so you can begin streaming!
+Right here’s the whole lot you want to find out about the very best shows on NOW TV in the mean time – so begin scrolling so you can begin streaming!

 Riviera